Cost of Living in Tokyo – 2024 Guide

 Hair salon prices in Tokyo.

-There are several options for haircuts and coloring, etc., in Tokyo.
-The price range can be very wide.
+In Tokyo, there are several options for haircuts, coloring, etc., and the price range can be very wide.

 However, you can find small traditional salons run by older people, which may cost around JPY 2,000 for a haircut and a similar price tag for hair coloring.
 Though these salons may not give you the services of very funky hairstyles, for good, professional-looking hair, you will find the same quality with very courteous service as in any high-end salon.

-The cheapest hair-cutting option in Tokyo is the QB House chain, which you can find near most subway stations.
-They cut the hair in 10 minutes by charging a flat JPY 1,000 (US$ 9).
+The cheapest hair-cutting option in Tokyo is the QB House chain, located near most subway stations.
+It cuts hair in 10 minutes and charges a flat JPY 1,000 (US$9).
 However, this chain is mainly for men.

 Gymnasium Expenses